 Rolling Stone, Maxim, Outside, GQ, Men’s Journal, Esquire and many many more.

-Months of research uncovered that young adults were experiencing a work/life imbalance … a “1⁄4 life crisis” of sorts.
-The struggle for transitional young adults was to find balance, while taking on all the new responsibilities of adulthood.
+The key was understanding our audience.
+Moon Landing and Harley opened a a clandestine skate shop for research, and uncovered that young adults were experiencing a work/life imbalance … a “1⁄4 life crisis” of sorts.
 They were lusting for an opportunity to “do whatever it is that sets them free.”
-However, this younger generation couldn’t be told what they want, they had to “discover” it on their own.
-We were engaging in a new rebellion that had to matter to this generation, so we started with grassroots events,
+But they didn't want to be told what they wanted.
+They had to discover it on their own.

-Moon Landing didn’t stop there.
-We went on to connect Harley Davidson with another iconic brand… Burton Snowboards.
-This was another direct result of our strategy to connect our brand with similar expressions of freedom in a grassroots/organic way.
-H-D and Burton teamed up to activate a sponsorship for the “Sturgis of Snowboarding”, the Abominable Snow Jam (ASJ).
-Similar to the Emerica “Wild Ride”, Harley provided members of Burton’s pro snowboard team with bikes to ride throughout the event.
-To gain media exposure, we leveraged the use of the bikes to demonstrate the parallels between the two groups of riders and extend the idea of cruising with your friends from bikes to boards.
+We connected Harley to another iconic brand, Burton Snowboards, to activate a sponsorship for the “Sturgis of Snowboarding,” the Abominable Snow Jam (ASJ).
+Harley provided Burton’s pro snowboard team with bikes to ride throughout the event to demonstrate the parallels between the two groups of riders and highlight "cruising with your friends from bikes to boards."

-In the end the message to young adults was that it was all about the freedom to ride … no matter what you ride.
+In the end, the message was that it was all about the freedom to ride … no matter what you ride.